peterjmartinson/peterjmartinson.github.io/_posts/2017-01-01-Wikipedia-Client.md

 ## Execution

-This project used the [{Wikipedia API}](https://www.mediawiki.org/wiki/API:Main_page).
-It provides a simple endpoint for random articles, [{`https://en.wikipedia.org/wiki/Special:Random`}](https://en.wikipedia.org/wiki/Special:Random), so a new browser window is simply opened with this address.
+This project used the [{ Wikipedia API }](https://www.mediawiki.org/wiki/API:Main_page).
+It provides a simple endpoint for random articles, [{ `https://en.wikipedia.org/wiki/Special:Random` }](https://en.wikipedia.org/wiki/Special:Random), so a new browser window is simply opened with this address.
 To perform a search, jQuery's `$.get()` function is used, which returns a JSON object that contains a list of results.
 This object is parsed, and turned into an unordered list of links under the search bar.
 Clicking on any one opens the link in a new browser window.

 {% highlight JavaScript %}
 function listResults(res) {